drusin/blog/content/posts/reading_recommendation_locked_tomb.md

 ---
 title: "Reading recommendation: The Locked Tomb series by Tamsyn Muir"
 published: 2024-04-29
+modified: 2024-05-18
 tags: [book, audiobook, sci-fi, recommendation, horror, fantasy, dystopian, gideon, harrow, ninth]
+edits:
+  - "2024-05-18: Added review of Nona the Ninth after finishing the book"
 ---
 The Ninth House is not a nice place to live.
 The climate is harsh, almost nothing grows in the soil, the day and night cycle takes months.
 One is surrounded by a small, aging population and by animated skeletons that take care of manual work.
 And when someone dies of old age or illness, their skeleton is reanimated through necromancy and joins the ranks of willless workers.
 Gideon is an 18 years old orphan and foundling, and wants to get off the planet for good.
 The only other person her age on the entire planet is Harrowhark Nonagesimus, a necromantic nun and heir to the Ninth House.
 Also, she hates Gideon and Gideon hates her, with a fiery passion.
 On the day of Gideon's 87th attempt at escaping the planet, a correspondence from the __Emperor All-Giving, Necrolord Prime, Resurrection, King Undying__, or, a bit shorter and to-the-point - a correspondence from __God__, reaches the Ninth House and links the fates of both young women together.

 ## Content warning?
 This series contains a lot of (sometimes quite graphical) violence, a lot of swearing and some gore or body horror (it's about necromancers after all).
-It also deals with trauma, self-harm and suicide.
+It also deals with topics like trauma, self-harm and suicide.

 ### You should know your anatomy vocabulary (or be prepared to look it up)
 Sometimes very specific bones, muscles, organs or body parts are mentioned, used or described.
 I read the first book in German and was fine most of the time, but then the second book in English and struggled a bit with this specific vocabulary.

 ## What?
-The Locked Tomb is a series of dystopian adult science fantasy books by Tamsyn Muir.
+The Locked Tomb is a series of dystopian adult science fantasy books by Tamsyn Muir featuring a lot of queer characters.
 It takes place about ten thousand years in the future, probably in a part of the milky way, and necromancy in many different forms is running the world.
 The fourth and final book __Alecto the Ninth__ is expected to release somewhen 2024.
+A very popular tagline for the series, given by its fans, is __"Lesbian Necromancers in space"__.

 ## Let's talk about the books one by one: